Creating an email template in Outlook

 - ~%SUBJECT macro inserts the contents of the Subject field into the message.

 - ~%CLIPBOARD macro inserts the clipboard item into the message.
+Please note that this macro pastes only text, it doesn't work with pictures or graphical objects

 - ~%DATE macro inserts the current date.